tobert/tobert.github.io/src/tldr/cassandra-java-huge-pages.md

 Most modern Linux distros ship with transparent hugepages enabled by default, so my recommendation is to add -XX:+AlwaysPreTouch since it's a noop after startup and can provide some small performance benefit.
+The -XX:+UseLargePages option is more work to configure and doesn't work as reliably.

-As usual with modifying JVM options, test on one machine for a while then roll out slowly just in case I missed something important.
+As usual with modifying JVM options, test on one machine for a while then roll out slowly to be safe.